This expert is no longer a staff member at The Heritage Foundation.

-David R. Shedd is a visiting fellow in the Davis Institute for National Security and Foreign Policy.
+David R. Shedd was a visiting fellow in the Davis Institute for National Security and Foreign Policy.

 Shedd served in the U.S. government for nearly 33 years.
 Since leaving the federal government, he has worked at The Heritage Foundation and as an adjunct professor at Patrick Henry College.
 He is an independent national security consultant, serves on several corporate boards, and is actively supporting several missions and NGOs such as Justice & Mercy International and Samaritan’s Purse.

 In August 2014, Shedd was named Acting Director of the Defense Intelligence Agency following four years of service as Deputy Director.
 Until January 2015 he led the Defense Intelligence Enterprise workforce comprised of more than 16,500 military and civilian employees worldwide.
 This workforce spans the Defense Intelligence Enterprise within the Department of Defense with an intelligence mission and/or function, plus all their stakeholders involved in creating, sustaining and enhancing mission capacity.

 Shedd previously served from May 2007 to August 2010 as the Director of National Intelligence (DNI) Deputy Director for Policy, Plans, and Requirements, where he was responsible for overseeing the formulation and implementation of major intelligence community policies across the full spectrum of issues, from information sharing and intelligence community authorities to analytic standards, among others.
 In particular, he led the review of Executive Order 12333, the foundational U.S. intelligence policy, which was revised by President George W. Bush in July 2008.
 Additionally, Shedd developed and implemented a National Intelligence Strategy, published in August 2009 for the intelligence community and led all strategic planning efforts to determine future intelligence priorities for the Community and the Nation.